Reno Tahoe is the ideal place for cycling and mountain biking enthusiasts! Check out the best spots for Reno and Lake Tahoe biking.

 In North Lake Tahoe, take a ride along the dedicated nine-mile bike path from Tahoe City to Sugar Pine Point near Meeks Bay.
 If you and your family are looking for a scenic ride with not too much traffic, this is the Lake Tahoe bike ride for you.
-Another popular bike path is the five-mile ride along the Truckee River from Tahoe City to Squaw Valley.
+Another popular bike path is the five-mile ride along the Truckee River from Tahoe City to Palisades Tahoe.
 With a dedicated bike path, you will find families and serious riders alike sharing the road and taking in all the sights and sounds that North Lake and the West Shore have to offer.

 For those seeking a simpler and shorter bike route, the 3-mile round-trip Picnic Rock Vista ride on Tahoe’s north shore is the perfect spot for a relaxing ride with a killer view.

 What’s a better reward for a challenging ride than a 30-foot waterfall at the end?
-The 6.4 mile McCloud Falls ride will take you uphill and through fields of wildflowers before finally leading you to the McCloud Falls waterfall – a sight you will be glad you worked for!
+The 6.4-mile McCloud Falls ride will take you uphill and through fields of wildflowers before finally leading you to the McCloud Falls waterfall – a sight you will be glad you worked for!

 Northstar bike rentals from the Northstar Bike Park are also a great way for you to experience Reno-Tahoe’s epic terrain without having to worry about bringing your own bike with you.
 Their downhill and freeride bikes are a perfect match for the area’s interconnected trails, and the specialized academy offers small group lessons or lessons for private parties, where you will learn alongside other riders with the same abilities as you.
 The pro bike academy coaches can even provide some inside information for experienced riders, too.
 Lift-served lessons focus on high-speed cornering, jumping and navigating of rocky terrain.

 The Kirkwood Mountain Bike Park offers exciting lift-accessed trails as well, beginner through advanced.
-The Kirkwood summer bike park consists of 22 trails, 12 of which are in the lift accessed mountain park and the others offered as single track.
+The Kirkwood summer bike park consists of 22 trails, 12 of which are in the lift-accessed mountain park and the others offered as a single track.
 Kirkwood Mountain Sports Retail & Bike Shop, located in the village plaza, offers everything from mountain bike and safety gear rentals to frisbee golf discs and outdoor apparel.